WILLMAR AREA ARTS COUNCIL

 We are so excited about our latest project - Community Canvas.
 Beginner to professional, everyone is invited to participate!
 Pick up an 8 X 8" canvas (limit 2) from the Arts Council.
 There is a $5.00 charge for the canvas, but you will receive a $2 bill when it is returned.
 Then put your original art on the canvas.
 Any medium is acceptable - acrylic, oil paint, marker, pen and ink, pastels, watercolor, collage, crayon , airbrush, charcoal, fabric, beading, wirework, wood relief - the possibilities are endless!
 If you attach anything to the canvas, it must not project beyond the 8" perimeter or protrude more than 1": from the front.
 There are no restrictions regarding the subject matter as long as it is in good taste and appropriate for public display.

 The canvases must be returned by August 20 and will be on display in the event center at the Barn Theatre Aug.
 30 - Sept.
 30. There will be an opening reception Sunday, August 30.
-We will have a ballot box for people to vote for their favorite piece.
-The winner of the People's Choice Award will receive $100, second place $50 and third place $25.
+Canvases will be displayed in three groups - those completed by children under twelve, those by young people 12 - 18, and those by people over 19.
+The public is invited to vote for their favorite in each group and the winner will receive $50.
+There will also be a $100 prize for the artist who receives the most votes overall..
 The canvases will be displayed in public places throughout Willmar in October and can be picked up after Nov.
 1.

 Questions: Call or email the Arts Council.
 We're here to help and look forward to seeing how creative you can be!
 320 235-8560, email@example.com